ligboy/pgyer-teamcity/readme.txt

- TeamCity Sample plugin
+ Pgyer TeamCity plugin

- This is sample project with basic TeamCity plugin, that adds "Click me" button to the footer.
+ This is project is Pgyer TeamCity plugin, that uploading package to Pgyer server.

  1. Build
  Issue 'mvn package' command from the root project to build the plugin.
 Resulting package <artifactId>.zip will be placed in 'target' directory.